 Who is this program for?

 This program is designed for students in rural communities in West Central Mountains (McCall and its surrounding areas), Mountain Home and the surrounding areas, and the Western Treasure Valley (Payette and its surrounding areas).
-Students are able to complete their education while staying in their hometown and can attend part-time or full time.
+Students are able to complete their education can attend part-time or full-time.

-We support students that are just starting college, those who have taken a break and students who are ready to finish what they started years ago.
-We support our community advocates and partners to create challenge based learning opportunities and internships in your communities.
+We support students that are just starting college, those who have taken a break, and students who are ready to finish what they started years ago.
+We support our community advocates and partners to create challenge-based learning opportunities and internships in your communities.
 We’re here to support you!
 Contact us at CIP@boisestate.edu or book an appointment for more information.

-Community Impact Program (CIP) students are eligible to receive up to $5,250 scholarship funding for their first year of CIP courses and additional online course work.
+Community Impact Program (CIP) students are eligible to receive up to $5,250 scholarship funding for their first year of CIP courses and/or additional online or on-campus course work.
 Limited scholarships are available.
 Contact us today to learn how you can secure this award!

 What will students learn?